conscienceli/IterNet/README.md

 }
 ```

+You can find PDF, poster, and talk video of this paper [here](https://www.liangzhili.com/publication/li-2020-iternet/).

 ## Acknowledgements

 This work was supported by Council for Science, Technology and Innovation (CSTI), cross-ministerial Strategic Innovation Promotion Program (SIP), "Innovative AI Hospital System" (Funding Agency: National Institute of Biomedical Innovation, Health and Nutrition (NIBIOHN)).